fangherk/community_chatter/README.md

 ## Problem: How do we automate instructions using chatbots?

-Can we automate form registration using a chatbot and is it useful for events?
+Can we automate form registration using a chatbot and is it useful for public events?
+Can we automate canvanizer results to store the data in some central database and is this more efficient than sending a pic of the canvanizer?

 ## Solution -- attempt